 - StoryCorps participants receive a broadcast-quality copy of their interview on CD at the end of their session.

-- The suggested donation for an hour-long StoryBooth session is $25 ensuring access to everyone.
+- StoryCorps asks for a voluntary donation at the end of each session to support our work and ensure access to everyone.
 We fundraise throughout the year to help cover costs of recording, archiving, and preserving each interview and to continue our mission.